Home » Recipes » Dressings, Sauces and Spreads » How To Make Luscious, Fluffy Whipped Honey

 A jar of white, whipped honey sits on a small wooden board surrounded by berries, cinnamon and liquid honey.Pin

 The minimal processing of raw honey means that trace amounts of natural elements like pollen and beeswax are present.
 These encourage crystallization of the honey over time as they provide sites for small crystals to form.
+This is actually what makes a jar of raw honey that’s been sitting in your pantry ideal for this recipe.
+The more crystallized the honey is, the better.

 Crystallized honey is the best type of honey to use for this recipe however, it’s not something you will generally find at a grocery store.
 This usually happens to jars of raw, natural honey you’ve had in your pantry for a while as the sugar and water start to separate.